dianehkim/RProject-MentalHealth/README.md

 # STAT184

-Final Project from Introduction to R
+Final Project from Introduction to R (December 2021)

 Created using RStudio, this project takes two datasets regarding mental health and compares them using R.